443 Lafayette Road N.

 A. Renewals are due to March 31st to the DOLI, best practice is have the education completed by March 1st for a timely renewal.The QP (Qualifying Person) records expire on based on the approval date.
 Continuing education must be completed by the expiration date of the QP Record.

 B. Course content must demonstrate significant intellectual or practical content and deal with matters directly related to residential construction, workforce safety, or the business of running a company in the residential construction industry.

-C. Complete 14 hours of education to include a 1 hour course related to energy codes or energy conservation measures applicable to residential structures.
+C. Complete 14 hours of education to include a 1 hour course related to energy codes or energy conservation measures applicable to residential structures and 1 hour of business management.
 Please review the state website here

 D. Individuals can determine their personal qualifying person identification number by going to state website here and searching by name

 Each course has been submitted pursuant to Minnesota Stat.
 S326.87 subd.
 1 and S82.22 subd.
 13 for residential building contractor and remodeler continuing education.
 Some courses have also been submitted for real estate continuing education.
 The only course covering the EPA requirement for lead containment training is the Lead-based Paint Renovation, Repair & Painting course.